 Often times themes are combined of man-made objects set against natural world imagery that are often embellished with symbolic details.
 The juxtaposition of past, present and future establishes a dream-like quality and suggests an other worldly realm out of time.

 I start the process with a sketch and then work in the computer with my photography for digital colleges and on my workbench for assemblage pieces.
 Although it may not be always readily apparent, each series is linked by recurring concerns.
 The subject matter of each piece determines the colors, makeup, objects and images used to create it.

 Each series often consists of multiple works grouped around specific themes and meanings.
 I consistently research varied topics creating new areas of interest from which arises the next work.

-Born in St. Louis, Vincent Mattina began his love affair with art at an early age.
-When he was first able to hold a pencil he knew he loved to create imagery.
-Throughout his adolescent years and onto high school his love of art captured his soul.
-The interest was cultivated during his teenage years and further developed with his Bachelors of Arts degree in Fine Art and Illustration in college.
-After graduation he moved out of the Midwest and into the Los Angeles area where he gained recognition as an Art Director and Designer while working at companies in the fashion, marketing and advertising industries.
+Born in St. Louis, Mattina began his love affair with art when he was first able to hold a pencil.
+This interest was cultivated during his teenage years and further developed in college where he received a Bachelors of Arts degree in Fine Art and Illustration at Columbus College of Art and Design.
+After graduation he moved out of the Midwest and into the Los Angeles area where worked as a Art Director.
+There he became fluent in Photoshop and found it could be a tool to create his own art.